an-dr/microlog/README.md

 #### File Output

-One or more file pointers where the log will be written can be provided to the library by using the `ulog_user_callback_add_fp()` function.
+One or more file pointers where the log will be written can be provided to the library by using the `ulog_output_add_file()` function.
 The data written to the file output is of the following format (with the full time stamp):

 ```txt
 2047-03-11 20:18:26 TRACE src/main.c:11: Hello world